yannvon/cascadeth/data/Cascadeth.md

 ### 21.06

-- [ ] remove tx reward: actually there are no block rewards but tx fees are distributed to block
+- [x] remove tx reward: actually there are no block rewards but tx fees are distributed to block
 - [ ] prevent insert into sidechain

+### 22.06

+- [ ] upgrade txPool to hold unconfirmed and processable transactions
+- [ ] how to include txPool into Processor ? (part of blockchain ?)
-- [ ]
+- [ ] allow txPool to receive tx multiple times and increase weight of ack accordingly
+- [ ] do not immediately process transactions once added to block -> instead check if processable isn't empty both when creating block and when receiving block

+## Proof of stake

+txPool has all transactions that have not been acked yet.
+For now only received through broadcast, later also added from block processing.

+ackPool has all transactions that have at least one acknowledgement, and the corresponding weight of those acks. -> Proof of stake riority queue, where weight of acks is priority ?